Huawei-APAC-Professional-Services/ucs-workshop/README.md

 ![Saveoutput](./images/003_ApplyTerraform_001.png)

+After the terraform applying, there is a `ecs.pem` file inside the `infra` directory, it will be used to login to ECS.

 ## Create UCS fleet
 1. Log in to Huawei Cloud Console and Choose `Singapore` region using provided credential
 2. On the upper left corner of the console, Choose `Service List` and search `ucs`